8Bitdo SN30 Pro+ Bluetooth Gamepad for Smartphones and Nintendo Switch for $49.38

 Especially in the black version it looks quite similar to the Pro Controller.
 In the two grey versions you are closer to the design of the old SNES controllers.
 Wine-red or light purple buttons as well as the shape of the Start and Select buttons immediately bring back memories.
 The controller weighs 222 grams and measures 153.6 x 102.7 x 64.3 mm.

 The buttons are the same as on the Pro-Controller.
 Control pad, Start/Select (corresponds to +/-), A, B, X, Y, two additional keys (home and screenshot) and two analog sticks.
 There are two shoulder buttons on each side.
 The difference to the Nintendo controllers is the position of the sticks, which are both located in the middle of the Playstation controller.

 The SN30 Pro+ is connected with Bluetooth 4.0.
-It is compatible with Android smartphones, Windows and also macOS, but according to information on the manufacturer side not with iOS and therefore iPhones.
-The Nintendo Switch is supported, as well as the Switch Lite from firmware version 9.0.0.
+It is compatible with Android smartphones, Windows and also macOS, but according to the manufacturer’s information, not with iOS and thus iPhones.
+The Nintendo Switch is supported as well as the Switch Lite from firmware version 9.0.0.